ourfuturehealth/design-system-toolkit/docs/contributing/coding-standards.md

 You can find OFH design system toolkit components in `packages/components`.

-Components must use the `.nhsuk-` namespace.
+Components must use the `.ofh-` namespace.

-For example, `.nhsuk-card`.
+For example, `.ofh-card`.

 ### Writing SCSS for components